PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection

-\textbf{Training and Inference Details.} Both PV-RCNN and PV-RCNN++ frameworks are trained from scratch in an end-to-end manner with ADAM optimizer, learning rate 0.01 and cosine annealing learning rate decay strategy.
+\textbf{Training and Inference Details.} Both two frameworks are trained from scratch in an end-to-end manner with ADAM optimizer, learning rate 0.01 and cosine annealing learning rate decay.
 To train the proposal refinement stage, we randomly sample 128 proposals with 1:1 ratio for positive and negative proposals, where a proposal is considered as a positive sample if it has at least 0.55 3D IoU with the ground-truth boxes, otherwise it is treated as a negative sample.
 Both two frameworks are trained with three losses with equal loss weights (\emph{i.e.}, region proposal loss, keypoint segmentation loss and proposal refinement loss), where the region proposal loss is same as \citep{yin2021center} and the proposal refinement loss is same as \citep{shi2020part}.

-During training, we adopt the widely used data augmentation strategies for 3D object detection, including the random scene flipping, global scaling with a random scaling factor sampled from $[0.95, 1.05]$, global rotation around $Z$ axis with a random angle sampled from $[-\frac{\pi}{4}, \frac{\pi}{4}]$, and the ground-truth sampling augmentation~\cite{yan2018second} to randomly ''paste'' some new objects from other scenes to current training scene for simulating objects in various environments.
+During training, we adopt the widely used data augmentation strategies for 3D detection, including random scene flipping, global scaling with a scaling factor sampled from $[0.95, 1.05]$, global rotation around $Z$ axis with an angle sampled from $[-\frac{\pi}{4}, \frac{\pi}{4}]$, and the ground-truth sampling augmentation~\citep{yan2018second} to randomly ''paste'' some new objects from other scenes to current training scene for simulating objects in various environments.
 The detection range is set as $[-75.2, 75.2]m$ for $X$ and $Y$ axes, and $[-2, 4]m$ for the $Z$ axis, while the voxel size is set as $(0.1m, 0.1m, 0.15m)$.
 More training details can be found in our open source codebase \url{https://github.com/open-mmlab/OpenPCDet}.